ibm-cloud-docs/codeengine/configmap-secret.md

     ```
     {: pre}

 2. [Deploy an app](/docs/codeengine?topic=codeengine-application-workloads#deploy-app-cli) and reference the `myliteralconfigmap` configmap.
 For this example, create an app that uses the [`Hello`](https://hub.docker.com/r/ibmcom/hello) image in Docker Hub.
 When a request is sent to this sample app, the app reads the environment variable `TARGET` and prints `Hello ${TARGET}`.
 If this environment variable is empty, `Hello World` is returned.
-Reference the `mycolorconfigmap` configmap.
+Reference the `myliteralconfigmap` configmap.

     ```sh
     ibmcloud ce app create --name myhelloapp --image ibmcom/hello --env-from-configmap myliteralconfigmap